 Gentamycin Sulfate is a broad-spectrum, aminoglycoside antibiotic used for cell culture which inhibits protein synthesis in sensitive organisms.
-Reported to have activity against gram-negative bacteria, Pseudomonas aeruginosa, gram-positive Staphylococcus aureus and some mycoplasmas.
-Reported to have low toxicity to mammalian cells and viruses at certain concentrations, useful for long-term tissue culture studies with viruses.
+Gentamicin sulfate inhibits protein synthesis by binding to L6 protein and 50S ribosomal subunit.
+Gentamicin sulfate is reported to have activity against gram-negative bacteria, Pseudomonas aeruginosa, gram-positive Staphylococcus aureus and some mycoplasmas.
+Gentamicin sulfate is reported to have low toxicity to mammalian cells and viruses at certain concentrations, and Gentamicin sulfate is useful for long-term tissue culture studies with viruses.
 This compound is a mixture of Gentamycin c1, c1a and c2.

 a mixture of 3 major components, Gentamicin C1, C1a and C2